 The post purchase page’s sibling, the post registration page, is also a great place to encourage customer referral activity.
 If your company is in a pre-launch phase, you can do no better than getting your registrants to spread the word about your business.
 Early adopters love to tell friends about the next great thing.

 Dollar Shave Club not only masters the art of shaving, but they master the art of marketing by encouraging folks to refer friends immediately after sign up.
-Here is an embedded share widget, served within an interstitial, immediately following registration:

 - Site registration